wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 ## All-in-one automatic installation

-Starting from Wallarm node 4.6, to install postanalytics separately, it is recommended to usу the [all-in-one installation](../installation/nginx/all-in-one.md#separate-postanalytics-module-installation) which automates a lot of activities and makes node deployment much easier.
+Starting from Wallarm node 4.6, to install postanalytics separately, it is recommended to use the [all-in-one installation](../installation/nginx/all-in-one.md#launch-options) which automates a lot of activities and makes postanalytics module deployment much easier.

 ### 1. Download all-in-one Wallarm binary